-Once your pool is sparkling, don't forget to add 500g-1Kg of Stabilizer/Cyanuric Acid/UV Blockout to keep that chlorine in the pool and not being sucked up by the sun.
-Adding 500g of Stabilizer once a month should keep this in check.
+Once your pool is sparkling clean, don't forget to add 500g to 1kg of stabiliser/cyanuric ccid/UV blockout to keep the chlorine in the pool, preventing it from being sucked up by the sun.
+Adding 500g of stabiliser once a month should keep this in check.

 Dark Green Pool Water

 If you have dark green pool water, you should look to follow the above steps, but with a slightly higher dose of acid and chlorine.
 Adding, for example, 2 to 3 litres of acid over a space of 48 hours and adding 2 to 3 cups (600g) of granulated chlorine.
 Also, darker green water may also be a cause of stagnant debris sitting on the bottom of the pool which needs to be cleaned out before you dose it.
 Be sure that this has all been scooped up using a leaf shovel, followed by being manually vacuumed out of the pool using a vacuum head, an appropriate length hose for your pool (9m,11m or 15m) and a telepole.